okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-static/main/index.md

   * Integer between 1 and 100, inclusive.
 For example: `50`
   * Okta EL expression that contains a condition that evaluates to an integer: `app.profile.maxLimit < 100 ? app.profile.maxLimit : 100`.
 If the maximum group limit in the profile is less than 100, return that number of Groups.
 Otherwise, return a maximum of 100 Groups.
 If there are more Groups returned than the specified limit, an error is returned.

-## Use a static group allowlist with the Org Authorization Server
+## Use a static group allow list with the Org Authorization Server

 For an Okta Org Authorization Server, you can only create an ID token with a Groups claim, not an access token.
 For the steps to configure a Groups claim for use with an access token, see the [Use a static group allowlist with a Custom Authorization Server](#use-a-static-group-allow-list-with-a-custom-authorization-server) section.